 Modern humans are the odd ones out in the human family, with weird round heads and a prominent chin.
 Maybe a unique pattern of hybridisation – both with our multiregional groups and other species – explains our unique features2.

-This is just one fascinating possibility that’s raised – and could be used to test – this new hypothesis.
-What brought these divided human populations together?
-Perhaps environmental change opened up or closed off corridors between us.
+This is just one fascinating possibility that’s raised by this new hypothesis.
+But there’s loads more interesting questions: What brought these divided human populations together?
+What role did environmental change play, opening up and closing corridors between us?
 How old is our species?
-And where did it we first come from2?
+And where did it finally emerge2?

 - Stringer, C., 2016.
 The origin and evolution of Homo sapiens.
 Phil.
 Trans.
 R. Soc.
 B, 371(1698), p.20150237.